 2.3.2.7.
-Spillway Weir (SW).
+Adjustable Spillway Weir (ASW).

 2.3.2.7.a.
-SW-Hi: Spring spill for fish passage will start with the SW in Bay 1 in high crest elevation 622 msl (approximate discharge 7 kcfs) and spill distributed in patterns for “SW-Hi” (Table LGS-9).
+ASW-Hi: Spring spill for fish passage will start with the ASW in Bay 1 in high crest elevation 622 msl (approximate discharge 7 kcfs) and spill distributed in patterns for “Spring Spill” (Table LGS- 8) or “30% Spill” (Table LGS-9).
 High crest will be maintained the entire spill season unless conditions described below are met.

 2.3.2.7.b.
-SW-Lo: If flow increases above 85 kcfs (i.e., during the spring freshet), the SW will be changed to low crest elevation 618 msl (approximate discharge 11 kcfs) and spill distributed in patterns for “SW-Lo” (Table LGS-8).
+ASW-Lo: If flow increases above 85 kcfs (i.e., during the spring freshet) and the criteria in b.1 below are met, the ASW will be changed to low crest elevation 618 msl (approximate discharge 11 kcfs) and spill distributed in patterns for “Spring Spill” (Table LGS-8).

 b.1.
-The crest change from SW-Hi to SW-Lo will occur 3 normal work days prior to the date when the most recent STP forecasts daily average flow above 85 kcfs for at least 7 consecutive days, or if actual flow indicate flow will exceed 85 kcfs before the next STP is issued, as determined by NWW Water Management.
+The crest change from ASW-Hi to ASW-Lo will occur when the most recent STP forecasts daily average inflow above 85 kcfs for at least 3 consecutive days, or if observed conditions indicate flow will exceed 85 kcfs before the next STP is issued, as determined by NWW Water Management.
 The crest change will be further based on the following:

-Review of juvenile fish passage at Lower Granite and Little Goose dams to prevent a change during high out-migration;
+Review of juvenile fish passage at Lower Granite and Little Goose dams to avoid negative impacts to migrating fish associated with the crest change;

-Coordination with regional fish managers.
+Coordination with regional fish managers via FPOM.

-b.2.
-Crest change will occur within 3 normal work days after RCC issues the teletype.
-During work to change the crest elevation, spill will be distributed in the “Alternate Uniform” patterns in Table LGS-11 and Bay 2 will be closed to ensure worker safety in adjacent Bay 1.

 b.3.
-The crest will be changed back to SW-Hi when flow drops below 85 kcfs and forecast indicate flow below 85 kcfs for at least 7 consecutive days.
-The change will also be based on criteria in sections i and ii above and will occur within 3 normal work days after RCC issues the teletype.
-During work to change the crest elevation, spill will be distributed in the “Alternate Uniform” patterns (Table LGS-11).
-The SW will not be changed back to low crest even if flow subsequently increases above 85 kcfs.
+The crest will be changed back to ASW-Hi when daily average project outflow drops below 85 kcfs and forecasted inflow is below 85 kcfs for at least 3 consecutive days.
+The change will also be based on criteria in sections i and ii above.

 2.3.2.7.c.
-Close SW: On or after August 1, when daily average discharge drops below 35 kcfs and forecast indicate flow below 35 kcfs for at least 3 days, the SW will be closed for the remainder of the spill season and spill will be distributed in “Uniform” patterns with no SW (Table LGS-10).
-The SW will be closed within 3 normal work days after RCC issues the teletype and coordinated through CENWW-OD-T. During work to close the SW, spill will be distributed in “Alternate Uniform" patterns (Table LGS-11) and Bay 2 will be closed to ensure worker safety in adjacent Bay 1.
+Close ASW: On or after August 1, when daily average project discharge drops below 35 kcfs and forecasted inflow is below 35 kcfs for at least 3 days, the ASW will be closed for the remainder of the spill season and spill will be distributed in “Uniform” patterns with no ASW (Table LGS-10).
+The ASW will be closed after RCC issues the teletype and coordinated through CENWW-OD-T.

 c.1.
-The SW will be closed no earlier than August 1 to avoid impacts to subyearling migration even if the low flow criteria are achieved prior to August 1, unless an adult passage delay is observed or if necessary due to unit operational constraints at low flow.
-Closing the SW prior to August 1 will be coordinated through FPOM by CENWW-OD-T.
+The ASW will be closed no earlier than August 1 to avoid impacts to subyearling migration even if the low flow criteria are achieved prior to August 1, unless an adult passage delay is observed or if necessary due to unit operational constraints at low flow.
+Closing the ASW prior to August 1 will be coordinated through FPOM by CENWW-OD-T.